geugenm/kyocera-drivers/README.md

 Resources:

-    IDA Pro Project Files: Disassembled code and analysis using IDA Pro, a powerful disassembler and debugger.

     Ghidra Project Files: Reverse engineering analysis using Ghidra, a free and open-source software reverse engineering (SRE) framework.

-    C Source Code (Reconstructed): Re-implemented C code based on the analysis from IDA Pro and Ghidra, providing insights into the filter's functionality.
+    Source Code (Reconstructed): Re-implemented C/C++ code based on the analysis from Ghidra, providing insights into the filter's functionality.

 These resources are invaluable for: